Allen, Wheeling to open 2016 Kelly Cup Finals on Saturday

 Players returning to Finals

-For the 11th year in a row every game of the Kelly Cup Finals will be broadcast by America ONE Sports, the “Official Broadband & Mobile Broadcaster of the ECHL”.
+For the 13th year in a row every game of the Kelly Cup Finals will be available online.
+Each game of the Finals is available for purchase through ECHL.TV, powered by NeuLion.

 * If Necessary